 — Mirror Football (@MirrorFootball) June 9, 2012

-Spearing’s debut also came in that PSV game, as a substitute for Albert Riera, while he’ll forever remain a great Sporcle answer after coming off the bench in Liverpool’s 4-0 win over Real Madrid later in the same season.
+Spearing’s debut also came in that PSV game, as a substitute for Albert Riera, while he’ll forever remain a great pub quiz answer after coming off the bench in Liverpool’s 4-0 win over Real Madrid later in the same season.

 The bulk of his 30 league games for the Reds came under Kenny Dalglish, though he did get three top-flight outings under Benitez, including a start in the infamous ‘Beach Ball Game’ at Sunderland.

-Unlike Kelly, the midfielder never earned an England cap and is now playing under former Liverpool Under-23 boss Neil Critchley at Blackpool.
+Unlike Kelly, the midfielder never earned an England cap.

 Liverpool-born defender Darby was living the dream in October 2008, making his Reds debut in the Champions League against Atletico Madrid and replacing Champions League winner Xabi Alonso to boot.

-It was one of three games he played under Benitez in 2008-09, and one of seven in total which he played for his boyhood club before leaving in 2012.
+It was one of three games he played under Benitez in 2008-09, and one of seven in total that he played for his boyhood club before leaving in 2012.

 After a long stint at Bradford and a shorter one at Bolton, motor neurone disease cut his professional career short at the age of 29.
-He has since become a charity ambassador, telling the Daily Mail: “There’s no point in getting down about it or thinking about it every day.
+He has since become a charity ambassador.
+In 2019, he told the Daily Mail: “There’s no point in getting down about it or thinking about it every day.